Demystifying Paint Warranties: What They Really Cover

 What Voids a Paint Warranty?

-Certain actions can void your paint warranty and leave you unprotected.
-Be aware of the following warranty voiders:
+Certain actions can void your warranty and leave you without coverage.
+Here are the most common reasons warranties are denied:

 Improper Surface Preparation

-The surface you're painting needs to be clean, dry, and primed.
-Dirt, grease, mold, and loose paint can prevent proper adhesion, causing the new paint to fail prematurely.
-Not priming bare wood or drywall will also void the warranty.
+Surfaces must be clean, dry, and primed.
+Dirt, grease, mold, or loose paint prevent proper adhesion, leading to premature failure.
+Skipping primer on bare wood or drywall also voids coverage.

 Inferior Paint Products